ytjohn/yourtech-us/_posts/2016-09-05-worst-practice-lab-vm-automation.md

 is to get something working in a short period of time, without spending hours, days, or weeks researching best practices.
 This is instead something someone can put together on a Sunday afternoon, in between chasing after a 3 year old.

 These are a handful of manual steps, each of which could be easily automated once you determine your "starting point".

 *Background:* When I clone a VM in proxmox, it comes up with the hostname "xenial-template".
 I should be able to do something like I do with cloud-init under kvm, but I haven't gotten that far under the proxmox setup.
 Additionally, these hosts are not in dns until they are entered into the freeipa server.
 Joining a client to IPA will automatically create the entry.
 So the first thing I need to do to any VM is to set the hostname, fqdn, and then register it with IPA.
 My template has a user called "yourtech", which I can use to login and configure the VM.

-First, create an ansible vault password file: `echo secret> ~/.vault_pass.txt`.
+First, create an ansible vault password file: `echo secret&gt; ~/.vault_pass.txt`.
 Next, create an and inventory directory and setup an encrypted `group_vars/all`.

 ```
 mkdir -p inventory/group_vars